TRANSLATE THIS PAGE

 - The ability to afford nearly all fees for one session of study at ELI (see requirement #2 above).

-- A part-time job (or some other way to show that the applicant has been taking initiative to meet his/her financial obligations).
+- A part-time job (or some other way to show that the applicant has been taking initiative to meet their financial obligations).

-Scholarship applications become available to current ELI students in Weeks 3 and 4 of each session.
+Scholarship applications become available to current ELI students in Week 4 of each session.
+Students will receive an email invitation from the ELI based on their I-20 status.

-To apply for a scholarship, students must follow these steps:
+To apply for a scholarship after receiving an email invitation, students must follow these steps:

 - Complete the scholarship application.

-– Detailed bank statement for the past 2 months (in English); and
+Detailed bank statement for the past 2 months (in English)

 After all documents have been submitted, they will be given to the ELI Scholarship Committee.
 Incomplete application packets will not be considered.